LSU-UE4/UE5-Level-Design/holodeck/README.md

 ##### `Step 10.`\|`SUU&G`| :large_blue_diamond:

 Now press play and we should have the character controls we had previously with all of its logic.
 Press **Save All** and update Github by **committing** and **pushing** all the changes made.
-Next up we will start to figure out platform distances.
+Next up we will lay out the floor and select a custom material.

 ![play with original character being loaded](images/image_28.jpg)